-- GPIO1, which can be configured to become the STAT_LED output that reflects the modules current network interaction. - GPIO6, which can be configured to become an alarm output pin that reflects the alarm status
+- GPIO1, which can be configured to become the STAT_LED output that reflects the modules current network interaction. - GPIO5, which can be configured to become an RF Transmission monitor output pin that reflects the RF transmission activation, - GPIO6, which can be configured to become an alarm output pin that reflects the alarm status

-With these pins the application can control external hardware directly using the Telit CE910-SL pins with little or even no hardware added.
+With these pins the application can control external hardware directly using the Telit CE910 Series pins with little or even no hardware added.